gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 ## Abstract

 Just the facts.
-One sentence that describes the topic that you'll be talking about, and one sentence that describes what the audience will take away from listening to your talk or partipating in your workshop, is all you need.
+One sentence that describes the topic that you'll be talking about, and one sentence that describes what the audience will take away from listening to your talk or participating in your workshop, is all you need.
 But, just like a tweet, make those sentences count.

 ## Detail